libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 :::

-Download the latest version of `Clash.Nyanpasu_x.y.z_x64_portable.zip` from the [GitHub Release](https://github.com/LibNyanpasu/clash-nyanpasu/releases) page, unzip it and run it.
+Download the latest version of `Clash.Nyanpasu_x.y.z_x64_portable.zip` from the [GitHub Releases](https://github.com/libnyanpasu/clash-nyanpasu/releases) page, extract and run it.

-## MacOS
+## macOS

 Download the latest version of `Clash.Nyanpasu_x64.app.tar.gz` (Intel CPU) or `Clash.Nyanpasu.aarch64.app.tar.gz` (M-series CPUs) and install it normally.